Healer66536/arxiv-reading/README.md

 # arxiv-reading
-focus on arxiv papers about Milky Way structure, and colloquium in KIAA every Thursday
+focus on arxiv papers about Milky Way structure